jshafto/app_academy_notes/w4_learning_objectives.md

 - Explain the difference between the BOM (browser object model) and the DOM(document object model).
     - the `document` object is a web page, and the DOM represents the object hierarchy of the document
+      - html all gets rendered into an object with the tree structure, with nodes representing each html element
     - the browser object model consists of a hierarchy of browser objects—one of which is the `document`
         - the top level object in the BOM is the `window`
         - `window.document` contains a reference to the document the window contains (can be shortened to `document`)